alphagov/paas-tech-docs/source/documentation/getting_started/quick_setup_guide.md

 ### Deploying a test app

-To practice deploying an app, try following the [deploying a static site](/#deploying-static-sites) process.
+To practice deploying an app, try following the process to [deploy a static site](/#deploy-a-static-site).